alejandrosan3/cryptoone/gameplay/tarjetas-de-pase.md

 * 9 Matches p/day
 * Reward x3.25

-Each subscription has a duration time and after that time passes you'll have to renew it through Morki (Crypto One Official Mascot).
+Each subscription has a duration time and after that time passes you'll have to renew it.
 This process will charge you a certain amount of tokens (equivalent to the Pass' price.)